BrightStar Care caregiver providing overnight safety supervision and 24-hour care at Fort Worth TX home

 BrightStar Care of Fort Worth/Granbury is not limited to personal care aides for around-the-clock coverage.
 When a client’s medical needs require it, we provide skilled nursing care as part of the 24-hour care plan.
 This means registered nurses (RNs) and licensed vocational nurses (LVNs) can be scheduled for shifts that include:

 The ability to combine personal care and skilled nursing in a single 24-hour plan is one of the critical advantages of working with BrightStar Care.
-Many agencies provide personal care aides but cannot staff skilled nursing shifts, requiring families to coordinate between multiple agencies — a logistical burden and a clinical risk.
+Many agencies provide personal care aides but cannot staff skilled nursing shifts, requiring families to coordinate between multiple agencies.
 BrightStar Care handles everything under one roof, with one care plan, one supervisory team, and one clinical communication channel.

 An Alternative to Assisted Living and Nursing Homes

-For many families, the decision point for 24-hour home care arrives when they are told — or begin to believe — that their loved one can no longer live safely at home.
-The assumed next step is a move to an assisted living facility, a memory care unit, or a nursing home.
+For many families, the decision point for 24-hour home care arrives when they are told that their loved one can no longer live safely at home.
 But 24-hour home care provides a genuine alternative that allows your loved one to remain in the place they know, surrounded by their own possessions, their own routines, and the memories embedded in every room of their home.

 The advantages of 24-hour home care over facility placement include:

-- Familiar environment — remaining in the home reduces confusion, agitation, and disorientation, particularly for individuals with dementia
+• Familiar environment — remaining in the home reduces confusion and agitation, particularly for individuals with dementia

-- Personalized routines — meals when your loved one wants them, bathing on their preferred schedule, activities they enjoy, and the freedom to live life on their own terms
+• Personalized routines — meals when your loved one wants them, bathing on their preferred schedule, and the freedom to live life on their own terms

-- Family involvement — family members can visit anytime, participate in care, eat meals together, and maintain the rhythms of family life without facility visiting policies or restrictions
+• Family involvement — family members can visit anytime, participate in care, and maintain the rhythms of family life

 Joint Commission Accreditation for Oversight Quality